Improve your understanding of data and learn how to develop graphs and charts.

 Is there a link between the poverty rate and the crime rate?
 Is your score on a math exam related to your anxiety level?
 This lesson looks at relationships between two quantitative variables.
 You will learn to make scatterplots and describe what you see.

-Linear Regression: How Can You Predict the Future?
+6 Linear Regression: How Can We Predict the Future?

-Can you predict the next world-record time in the mile run?
-How can you forecast CO2 levels in the atmosphere?
-This lesson dives into describing and measuring association between variables.
+Can we predict the next world-record time in the mile run?
+How can we forecast CO2 levels in the atmosphere?
+This lesson dives into describing and measuring the association between variables.
 You will use linear regression to find an equation that models the data and use the equation to make predictions.

 What's the chance you will have a coin come up "heads" five times in a row?
 Lesson 7 explores the basics of probability.
 You will learn the rules that govern probability and see how to apply them in a variety of situations.